 Start your search online

 Once you’ve done a thorough search, make an alphabetical list of all your options, regardless of what you presently know or have heard about them.
-Then create a graduate school spreadsheet (kind of like this college search spreadsheet), placing your options in the left-hand column.
+Then create a grad school spreadsheet (kind of like this college search spreadsheet), placing your schools at the top and criteria categories in the left-hand column.

 Focus on you